MAHESH1564/SimpleBluetoothLeTerminalUpdate/README.md

 The master branch only has the fixes to fit android 13 The other branches are used for active development, will be updated only after the testing.

-The Circuit_Python code folder manages the microcontroller code circuit python is a extended distribution of python intended for microcontrollers.
+The code.py  manages the microcontroller code circuit python is a extended distribution of python intended for microcontrollers.
  Both team uses Adafruit's circuitplayground Bluefruit microcontroller board.

+ This code in general collects the accelerometer and gyroscope data using I2C communication protocol and analog for proximity data
+ The module mpu6050 and the opto switch is sg-2bc then It sends it through BLE as UART packets one after the other when a device is connected.